ngraveio/bc-ur/README.md

 # Registry Item
-Registry Item is spacial class that knows how to encode and decode data to CBOR and UR Based on its [CDDL: Concise Data Definition Language](https://datatracker.ietf.org/doc/html/rfc8610).
+Registry Item is special class that knows how to encode and decode data to CBOR and UR, based on its [CDDL: Concise Data Definition Language](https://datatracker.ietf.org/doc/html/rfc8610).

-You need extend `registryItemFactory` and pass the following parameters:
+You need to extend the `registryItemFactory` function and pass the following parameters:
-- `tag`: CBOR Tag that will be used to encode and decode the data
+- `tag`: CBOR Tag that will be used to encode and decode the data **CBOR TAG**
-- `URType`: The name that will be used in UR encoded data
+- `URType`: The name that will be used in UR encoded data **Ngrave Registry**
 - `CDDL`: The CDDL that defines the structure of the data
 - `keyMap`: Optional, if you want to map the keys string names into integer keys for decreasing the size of the encoded data
 - `allowKeysNotInMap`: Optional, if you want to allow keys that are not in the map to be encoded and decoded